 What do consumers search for in packaging design?

 This depends on the consumer and the industry.
 Kids looking at toys prefer bright and colorful packaging designs, while busy professionals will appreciate something simple and monochromatic.

 This refers to a set of guidelines for packaging that will be resting in the warehouses owned and operated by e-commerce giants like Amazon.

 What about eco-conscious packaging?

 Modern consumers could appreciate an eco-conscious approach to packaging.
 Think about using recyclable materials in as many parts of the package as possible.
-Be sure to denote your commitment to the environment right on the packaging as well.
+Be sure to denote your commitment to the environment on the packaging.